 My review won’t post until February 2015 and for that I apologize.
 Posting ahead and being anal does have it’s downfalls.
 However you must listen to this twisted tale!

 There are three rules in the Walled City: Run fast.
 Trust no one.
 Always carry your knife.
 Right now, my life depends completely on the first.
 Run, run, run.
 Jin, Mei Yee, and Dai all live in the Walled City, a lawless labyrinth run by crime lords and overrun by street gangs.
-Teens there traffic drugs or work in brothels – or, like Jin, hide under the radar.
+Teens their traffic drugs or work in brothels – or, like Jin, hide under the radar.
 But when Dai offers Jin a chance to find her lost sister, Mei Yee, she begins a breathtaking race against the clock to escape the Walled City itself.

 Never miss a post by adding Caffeinated to your Inbox